 327 Bloor St W

 Open Monday-Wednesday, Friday-Saturday 10am-5pm, Thursday 10am-8pm and Sunday 12pm-5pm.

 It really gives new dimension to your leisure time if you’ve got these kind of experiences close by to home.
 It cuts down on travel and planning and increases the actual leisure.
-If you lived at this Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village, returning to market in Fall 2019, these are exactly the kind of lifestyle-enhancing amenities that you’d be surrounded with!
+If you had purchased a Signature Commercial/Residential Victorian On Avenue Road In Yorkville Village, which was offered for $3,858,8889, these are exactly the kind of lifestyle-enhancing amenities that you’d be surrounded with!

 Thanks for reading!

 & The Innovative Urbaneer Team